TimidRobot/mac-ssh-confirm/README.rst

 Overview
 ========

+One way to help protect against `SSH Agent Hijacking`_ is by confirming each use of the of the decrypted identities managed by ``ssh-agent``.

-These tools allow me to activate confirmation of SSH agent identities while meeting the following objectives:
+These tools allow confirmation while (still) meeting the following objectives:

 - Password protected SSH identities
 - SSH identity passwords stored in Mac OS X Keychain